Healthy Chicken and Vegetable Stir Fry in 20 Minutes

 Prep Like a Pro (So Cooking Takes 7 Minutes)

-The secret to stir-fry isn’t fancy technique.
+The secret to stir-fry isn’t a fancy technique.
 It’s prep.
 You want everything chopped and lined up because high heat waits for nobody.

-• Slice chicken thin: 1/4-inch strips cook evenly and stay tender.
+- Slice chicken thin: 1/4-inch strips cook evenly and stay tender.
 Slightly frozen chicken slices like a dream.

-• Cut veggies by cook time: Hard veggies (carrots, broccoli) thinner; quick-cook veggies (peppers, snap peas) chunkier.
+- Cut veggies by cook time: Hard veggies (carrots, broccoli) thinner; quick-cook veggies (peppers, snap peas) chunkier.

-• Dry everything: Pat chicken and veggies dry so they sear, not steam.
+- Dry everything: Pat chicken and veggies dry so they sear, not steam.

 Wok vs. Skillet: Does It Matter?